About the RAP program

 What if I haven't filed an income tax return?

 Filing an income tax return is a requirement of the program.
-If you or your spouse has not filed a tax return you will not be eligible
+If you or your spouse has not filed a tax return you may not be eligible.

 I’ve filed my Tax Return, but Canada Revenue Agency hasn't processed it yet.
 Can I still submit my application?